Introduction to Linux

 How Linux Works

-Layer | Purpose | Real-World Example |
+| Layer | Purpose | Real-World Example |

-Hardware | Physical components | The house's foundation and structure |
+| Hardware | Physical components (CPU, memory, disk, keyboard, etc.) | The house's foundation and structure |

-Kernel | Core system management | The house's electrical and plumbing systems |
+| Kernel | Core system: manages hardware and resources for all programs | The house's electrical and plumbing systems |

-System Libraries | Basic functions and tools | Standard house features (doors, windows) |
+| System Libraries | Shared code that programs use to talk to the kernel and do common tasks | Standard house features (doors, windows) |

-Applications | Programs you use | Furniture and appliances |
+Furniture and appliances |

 The Linux Community